Last Updated on April 1, 2021 by Nina Ahmedow

 Where to Stay in Corfu

-If you’re convinced that you want to spend your next vacation in Corfu and try some of these delicious dishes you may want to consider booking a stay at one of the Airbnbs below.
-To ensure a responsible stay I suggest you look for places that are not available year-round.
+If you’re convinced that you want to spend your next vacation in Corfu and try some of these delicious dishes you may want to consider booking a stay at one of the hotels below.
+To ensure a responsible stay I suggest you avoid Airbnb as it has led to housing problems in Corfu Town, specifically.

 To Sum Things Up